eric810905/insight_donor_project/README.md

 If the range of the amount of the donation is within a small range of integer number, it is possible to use counting sort (not implemented in this solution) to maintain the statisitcal information of the data instead of using heaps.
 Using counting sort can reach constant time complexity for tracking the median value.
 This will lead to O(N) time complexity in total.

 # Dependencies
-All packages used are python built-in packages
+All packages used are python built-in packages: sys, collections, heapq, datetime

 # Run Instructions
 To run the script: